-The following information is for laboratories submitting samples to the WHO CC at VIDRL in Melbourne.
+The following information is for laboratories submitting samples to the WHO CCRRI at VIDRL in Melbourne.

 Influenza Centres are expected to: